mattp76/flare-battleships/battleships-state-tracker/Readme.md

 cd battleships-state-tracker.Tests
 dotnet test
 ```
 PLEASE NOTE.
-I have only setup the structure for the test projects.
+I have only setup the structure for the test project.
 No tests have been added.
 I choose to use the likes of Autofac (IOC) for potential Mocking / Unit Testing.

+I would use integration for testing between objects and unit testing for testing specific units of code (isolation).

 ##Contributors